magento/devdocs/guides/v1.0/migration/migration-tool-internal-spec.md

 Migration process consists of steps.
 Step is a unit that provides functionality required for migration some separated data.
 Step can consist of one or more stages e.g. integrity check, data, volume check, delta.

-By default there are several steps (Map, EAV, URL Rewrites ...).
-But developer can add his own.
+By default there are several steps (Map, EAV, URL Rewrites, and so on).
+You can optionally add your own steps as well.
-Steps related classes are placed into src/Migration/Step directory.
+Steps related classes are located in the src/Migration/Step directory.
-To be executed Step class should be defined in config.xml file.
+To execute a Step class, the class must be defined in config.xml file.

 {% highlight xml %}
 <config xmlns:xs="http://www.w3.org/2001/XMLSchema-instance" xs:noNamespaceSchemaLocation="config.xsd">